 Tips for Naming Files and Folders

-Use a file-naming convention that makes sense to you—what would you search for if you needed to find your homework, class notes, e-books, videos, and other files?
-We are living in the digital age, so we should think searchability first, rather than templated file-naming conventions.
+Use a file-naming convention that makes sense to you.
+What would you search for if you needed to find your homework, class notes, videos, and other files?
+Think searchability first, rather than templated file-naming conventions.

 Here are tips for naming files and folders: